Culinary and medicinal recipe book [manuscript], 18th and early 19th century.

 Note

 This is a PRELIMINARY RECORD.
 It may contain incorrect information.
-The "FAST ACC" number is a temporary call number.
 Please email catalog@folger.edu for assistance.

 Call number